 There are also certain tax consequences to setting up a joint tenancy.
 When real property is transferred, the disposition of the portion of the property that is transferred may be taxed as capital gain against the transferor.
 In addition, property transfer tax will apply to the fair market value of the portion of the interest in the property being transferred.
 Please note that we can evaluate property transfer tax exemptions depending on your circumstances.

 Joint tenancy can be a very efficient tool in securing proper passage of your assets.
 Prudent estate planning can help you ease the process and maximize the benefits for your beneficiaries.
 Consult a lawyer to see if a joint tenancy arrangement is right for you.

 The article above is a simplification of the joint tenancy process – obtaining legal advice is recommended.
 If you need assistance creating a Will or require any estate planning, Segev LLP is here to help.
-Feel free to reach out to Harj Gill, an experienced estate planning lawyer who will be happy to assist you.
-You can reach Harj directly at email@example.com.
+Feel free to reach out, and we will connect you with one of our experienced estate planning lawyers.
+You can reach us at firstname.lastname@example.org.

 This article is for informational purposes only, does not constitute legal advice, and should not be relied upon as legal advice.